Skip to main content

 Working and driving

-It's usually recommended that you take a day or 2 off work after having a wisdom tooth removed.
+Your dentist may recommend that you take 1 to 2 days off work after having a wisdom tooth removed.

 You can drive immediately after a local anaesthetic.

-Do not drive for 24 hours if a sedative was used.
-Do not drive for 48 hours if the extraction was done under general anaesthetic.
+Do not drive for 24 hours if you had a sedative.
+Do not drive for 48 hours if you had a general anaesthetic.

 Returning to normal

 You'll usually be able to brush your teeth normally after a few days.
-Make sure you finish any course of antibiotics you're taking.
+If you are taking antibiotics, make sure you follow the instructions and finish the course.

-You may have to go to a check-up appointment around a week or so after the extraction.
-At this point, your dentist will remove any remaining stitches.
+You may have a check-up appointment about a week after getting your tooth out.
+Your dentist will remove stitches, if they did not use dissolvable stitches.

 Risks can include:

-• dry socket – where a blood clot does not develop in the tooth socket, or if the blood clot becomes dislodged
+• a dry socket - a blood clot does not develop in the tooth socket, or the blood clot becomes dislodged

 • nerve injury - this can cause pain and numbness